Functions#

 Return versus print#

 Note that return and print are not interchangeable. print is a Python function that prints data to the screen.
-It enables us, users, see the data. return statement, on the other hand, makes data visible to the program.
+It enables us, users, to see the data. return statements, on the other hand, make data visible to the program.
 Let’s have a look at the following function:

 def add(a, b):